 You are officially registered when we receive at least 50% of your tuition… unless paying the three payment plan listed below.

 Tuition for the 6 month program is $698 per person ($1298 for a couple).
 If possible please pay at least 50% tuition before Thanksgiving 2017 to secure your registration and place in the Immersion, and the remainder by Christmas 2017 (unless using three payment option plan below.)

 Payment can be made with check or credit card after the initial interview.
 We will send you an email link to pay with credit card on Paypal if you prefer credit card or debit card.

-- all-day Saturday workshop on Special Relationships on April 7th, 2018… presented in-person and Zoomed live @ Light of Grace in Milwaukee.
+- All-day Saturday workshop on Special Relationships on April 7th, 2018… presented in-person and Zoomed live @ Light of Grace in Milwaukee.

 - Twice a month mentoring throughout the program by a graduate of Course Immersion or one of the Course teachers